NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Dependency-Resolution.md

 ## Dependency Resolution in NuGet 3.x

 As dependencies are installed into a project, NuGet 3.x adds them to a flat package graph in `project.json` in which conflicts are resolved ahead of time.
-This is refereed to as *transitive restore*.
+This is referred to as *transitive restore*.
 Reinstalling or restoring packages is then simply a process of downloading the packages listed in the graph, resulting in faster and more predictable builds.

 <div class="block-callout-info">